igcbioinformatics/ADER/README.md

 		Performing ANOVA-like comparisons

 ### LO 9 - Understand specificies of differential gene expression in the case of single-cell RNA-Seq

+#### 	LO 9.1 - Generate a count matrix for a single cell RNA-Seq dataset (Chromium - 10x Genomics)
+		TODOTODOTODO

 ### LO 10 - Perform simple functional enrichment analysis and understand the concepts involved